Cyber Monday is all about shopping!

 - New Zealand’s Belly Beyond retailer organized its own Cyber Monday sale on November 29, 2010, which lasted for five days.

 - India started on December 12, 2012, when Google India partnered with other e-commerce companies

-6. Cyber Monday sales statistics reveal more than 50% of orders came from mobile phones or tablets in 2018.
+6. Cyber Monday sales statistics reveal around 50% of orders came from mobile phones or tablets in 2019.

 (Source: Big Commerce)